 The Buddhist shrine is decorated with Thangkas (Tibetian Buddhist Paintings) and the temple features a statue of Shakyamuni Buddha as well.
 The prayer wheels can be seen outside the temple building.
 On moving them clockwise, paper scrolls with prayers written on them are released.

 Sarnath is a place for spiritual seekers in the city of Varanasi.
 In Sarnath, you will be finding the remnants of the lost legacy of the Bhagwan Buddha.
 Sarnath is located at a distance of 847, 1,838, 1,490, 673 km from Delhi, Bengaluru, Mumbai, and Kolkata.
 Here is how you can reach here by the following means of transportation.

-If you are planning a trip via flight then deboard at the Varanasi airport.
+If you are planning a trip via flight then deboard at the Lal Bahadur Shastri International Airport (VNS), Varanasi.
 From there Sarnath is located at an approximate distance of 20-25 km.
 To cover this distance you will need to take a cab or some other means of transportation.

 Sarnath has its own train junction and is well connected by Varanasi and Gorakhpur.
 You can take the connecting trains and deboard at the station of Sarnath.
 After deboarding the train, you will need to cover the remaining distance by some means of public transportation.

 You can also reach here by road.
 Sarnath is fairly well connected by road networks.
 To cover the distance, you can hire a cab or a bus.
 Otherwise, you can also travel in your own car or any other vehicle of your choice.